mostav02/me_cleaner_wiki/Internal-flashing-with-OEM-firmware.md

 ##  It doesn't work...

 Don't panic!
 Just use an external programmer (or any recovery solution you have) to flash back the original: everything should be now exactly as before, and the system should boot again.
-If you really want to have a deblobbed Intel ME firmware you can open an issue on GitHub and look for possible solutions.
+If you really want to have a deblobbed Intel ME firmware you can take a look at [this page](https://github.com/corna/me_cleaner/wiki/HAP-AltMeDisable-bit) and, if nothing works, open an issue on GitHub and look for possible solutions.